 Don Pedro Island is one of our two Florida islands accessible by boat only.
-The majority of the island is designated as Don Pedro Island State Park, which means encompassing nature and quiet.
+The majority of the island is designated as Don Pedro Island State Park, which means all-encompassing nature and quiet.
 There’s a mile of pristine beach full of pretty shells and fossilized shark teeth, and the water is clear, warm, and inviting.
 A stay on this island in one of the private home vacation rentals will surely refresh and rejuvenate.

 Little Gasparilla Island